wenhaojiangsoc/statslab24/README.md

 + Lab 6 covers the exogeneity assumption in OLS, its relation with confounding, and interactions with dummy variables.

 ### Lab 7 Types of Multivariate Relationships, Hetero/Homoskedasticity, Replication Project (10/18/2024)
-+ Lab 7 covers the four types of multivariate relationships, the violation of homoskedasticity, robust standard error, and the replication project
++ Lab 7 covers the four types of multivariate relationships, the violation of homoskedasticity, robust standard error, and the replication project.

 ### Lab 8 Dummy Variables, Predicted Outcomes (10/25/2024)
 + Lab 8 covers dummy variables and their interactions, and the visualization of predicted outcomes from regression.

 ### Lab 9 Causal Inference Framework (11/01/2024)
-+ Lab 8 covers the causal inference framework.
++ Lab 9 covers the causal inference framework.

+### Lab 10 Discrete Dependent Variable, Logistic Regression, Maximum Likelihood Estimation (MLE) (11/08/2024)
++ Lab 10 covers the intuition behind the logit transformation, logistic regression, and a slight introduction to the MLE estimation.